-GigaVUE® Cloud Suite is a part of the Gigamon Deep Observability Pipeline and provides cloudnative network traffic observability solutions dedicated to specific cloud environments, including Amazon AWS, Microsoft Azure, and Google Cloud Platform.
-Gigamon offers the industry's only true deep observability pipeline (sometimes referred to as next generation network packet broker) on those vendors' marketplaces.
-The software suite elements reside fully in the cloud; they acquire traffic from every compute site, via Gigamon G-vTAP Modules (agent-like instances provisioned on each VM), UCT (container pod instances provisioned on each node), or infrastructure mirroring services.
-UCT supports any Kubernetes environment including Azure Kubernetes Service (AKS).
+GigaVUE® Cloud Suite is a series of cloud-native network traffic observability solutions dedicated to specific cloud environments, including Amazon AWS, Microsoft Azure, and Google Cloud Platform.
+Gigamon offers the industry's only network packet broker on those vendors' marketplaces.
+The software suite elements reside fully in the cloud; they acquire traffic from every compute site, either through the aforementioned native traffic mirroring services or via Gigamon G-vTAP Modules, which are agent-based instances provisioned on all VMs.
+Container content can also be acquired with agentless G-vTAP Containers deployed on each worker node, which support Amazon Elastic Kubernetes Service (EKS) and Azure Kubernetes Service (AKS).

 Network packets are copied and directed to GigaVUE V Series virtual appliances, where they are aggregated and processed: Duplicate packets are eliminated, irrelevant content deleted, sensitive material masked and headers transformed.
-Advanced L2-7 NetFlow and application metadata attributes are generated.
+Advanced L3-7 NetFlow and IPFIX attributes are generated.
 Optimized traffic along with metadata is then load balanced and steered to the proper tools.
 GigaVUE-FM fabric manager is integrated into the cloud tool suite to provide full automation.

 With GigaVUE Cloud Suite, you can now extend your security posture to the public cloud, ensuring compliance and detecting threats to crucial applications more quickly.
-This suite makes it possible to:
+These suites make it possible to: